benbaptist/minecraft-wrapper/README.md

 The old stable branch "master", version 0.7.6, build 83 has now been archived in the ["Original"](https://github.com/benbaptist/minecraft-wrapper/tree/Original) branch.
 The original version only supports minecraft versions prior to 1.9.

-[Master branch "stable" repo](https://github.com/benbaptist/minecraft-wrapper/tree/master):  Stable branch that is only updated with serious bug fixes and major releases
+[Master branch "stable"](https://github.com/benbaptist/minecraft-wrapper/tree/master):  Stable branch that is only updated with serious bug fixes and major releases

-[Development branch "dev" repo](https://github.com/benbaptist/minecraft-wrapper/tree/development):  Development branch with newer features.
+[Development branch "dev"](https://github.com/benbaptist/minecraft-wrapper/tree/development):  Development branch with newer features.

 <br>

-[SurestTexas Development branch "dev" repo](https://github.com/suresttexas00/minecraft-wrapper/tree/development):  SurestTexas00's development fork.
+[SurestTexas Development branch "dev"](https://github.com/suresttexas00/minecraft-wrapper/tree/development):  SurestTexas00's development fork.
 Might have bleeding edge stuff.

 ###  **Python Versions**
+Python 3.5 or higher is the recommended Python version to use with Wrapper.

-*Wrapper is only designed to be compatible with Python 2.7+ and python 3.4+ versions.
-Python 3.5+ is recommended.
-Using  python version below 2.7.11 is _not_ recommended
+*Wrapper is only designed to be compatible with Python 3.4+ and python 2.7+ versions (Using a python 2.7 version below 2.7.11 is also _not_ recommended)

-*It may run under python 2.6, but this may cause problems with some dependencies.
+*It may run under python 2.6, but this is untested may cause errors.
 Certain Linux distros with Python 2.7 also have known issues with the requests module.*

 ### **LINUX download and setup**